-You may believe it or not, but cats are actually down to having guinea pigs as friends.
-Even if this is true, you cannot completely trust your predator pet to be gentle with your prey one.
-In order to prevent having trouble, you need to know some tips, but before anything, you need to understand their behaviours.
+You may believe it or not but cats are actually down to having guinea pigs as friends.
+Even if this is true, you cannot completely trust your predator pet to be gentle with your prey.

-In the beginning, when they first meet, there is a huge chance that the cat will be the one that will get scared.
+When they first meet, there is a huge chance that the cat will be the one that will get scared.
 They will probably be scared unless the guinea pig is in the cage.
-They will probably attack the little guinea pig while he’s in the cage.
-The cage is a limited space in which the cat may feel safe to attack.
-Otherwise, if the guinea pig is outside the cage, the cat is most likely to be scared of them.
+They sometimes try to attack the little guinea pig while he’s in the cage.

 Furthermore, you need to watch the cat’s reactions as they might be a little violent.
 If the cat is scratching or trying to bite the little pig, separate them and try to create some boundaries for both of them to slowly make them bond.